data-8/nbpuller/README.md

 The remote git repo url is constructed as follows:
 `https://<domain>/<account>/<repo>.git`

-Files at each `<path>` of the given branch will be retrieved using git.
+Files or directories at each `<path>` of the given branch will be retrieved using git.

+For example, `path=README.md` will retrieve a typical README file, while `path=labs/` would retrieve a directory called `labs` in the root of the git repo.

 Alternative setting will be: